iterative/dvc.org/content/docs/studio/troubleshooting.md

 If you have connected to a non-DVC repository, then you need to specify custom files that contain the metrics and hyperparameters that you want to visualize.
-Otherwise, you will get this message when you try to create a project:
+Otherwise, you will get this message when you try to add a project:
 `We could not find data to visualize in this repo`.

 For more details, refer to the section on